shruthisunnam7/CMOS_2/Read.md

 The technology model file is included in the SPICE deck to provide the foundry-specific MOSFET parameters.
 The syntax used is:

-*LIB  "tsmc_025um_model.mod"  CMOS_MODELS
+ * .LIB  "tsmc_025um_model.mod"  CMOS_MODELS
-*end
+ *  .end

-•	.LIB includes the model file and specifies the section name CMOS_MODELS
+*	.LIB includes the model file and specifies the section name CMOS_MODELS
-•	.end marks the end of the SPICE deck
+*	.end marks the end of the SPICE deck

 # Technology Model File (tsmc_025um_model.mod)